Current COVID-19 restrictions

 Thank you so much for your support and understand throughout this pandemic with the restrictions and requirements that have had to be put in place due to COVID-19.
 We are all looking forward to a time when things can get back to normal, but our focus always has to be on keeping everyone safe.
 Below is a short summary of the current restrictions.
 We realise that these measures may be upsetting to some, however please be assured that the team at the Royal Devon and Exeter are here to provide support to mums and their babies; especially if they need some extra help.
 Attending antenatal appointments is considered to be essential travel, and we urge you to continue to attend all appointments.
 If you or a family member are displaying COVID symptoms, please call us before setting off.

 This nominated support person should be the only person who visits throughout the inpatient stay.
 Appointments to visit must be made by contacting 01392 406688.
-Please note that children cannot visit at this time.

 Please help us work together to keep everyone safe.